developer-macos/developer-macos/README.md

 - 🎮 Working on a kid-friendly roleplaying game with an old-fashioned theme.
 - 🌱 I’m currently learning more about web development.
-- 🔥 I’m interested in game development,  and creative coding.
+- 🔥 I’m interested in game development and creative coding.
+- Searching someone to help me with my big project.

 ## 🌐 Connect with Me